Wide Awake (Katy Perry song): Release and reception

 The video was supposed to have its world premiere on June 19, 2012.
 However, the video was unexpectedly uploaded by EMI to the Czech website mixer.cz. one day earlier.
 Due to this, it was announced that the June 19 premiere was being scrapped and that the release was pushed up to June 18, 2012, on MTV as part of MTV First: Katy Perry.
 After the premiere, an exclusive 30-minute interview with Perry took place on MTV.com.
 The music video was also shown on MTV's sibling networks VH1, Logo and TeenNick.
 In addition, the video went into rotation immediately on mtvU, MTV Hits and AMTV the following morning.
 Perry stated in an interview that the music video is symbolic of her life, where various scenes in the video are redolent of her rise to stardom, personal struggles, love and marriage.

 The music video was met with acclaim from most critics, with a number of them deeming it the best video to date from Perry.
 E!
 Online opined in a Twitter status that they love the video and compared it to Alice's Adventures in Wonderland.
 Rolling Stone gave the clip a positive review, praising its introspective nature, saying that "though the clip recalls familiar looks, the video puts a new spin on it all, recasting every colorful look with a melancholy tone and a darker palette."
 Hollywoodlife felt that the video was inspiring, while calling Perry a symbol of strength.
 Entertainment Weekly also credited the fantastical, whimsical vibe of the visual as Perry teams up with her younger self.
 Perry received three nominations for the video at the 2012 MTV Video Music Awards, winning the prize for Best Art Direction.
+On April 23, 2023, the video surpassed 1 billion views.